Alabama lawmaker agrees to plead guilty to voter fraud

 Republican Rep. David Cole of Huntsville will plead guilty to a charge of voting in an unauthorized location, according to a plea agreement filed in state court.
 He will resign from office on the day he enters his guilty plea.

 Cole, a doctor and Army veteran, was elected to the House of Representatives last year.
-According to a plea agreement, Cole signed a lease for space in a home in order to run for office in that district, but never lived there and never “stepped past the entry foyer” on the two times he visited the location.
+According to a plea agreement, Cole signed a lease in 2021 to pay $5 per month for a “5X5 space” in a home in order to run for office in House District 10.
+Cole had some mail sent there, but never lived there and never “stepped past the entry foyer” on the two times he visited the location, according to the plea agreement.

+Alabama law requires candidates to live in a legislative district for one year before they run for office.
+Cole signed the lease for the space two days after a redistricting plan was enacted that placed the home, where Cole had lived since 2014, in another House district.
+Cole in 2022 signed a lease for an apartment in District 10, but he continued to claim a property tax break from the county by saying he resided at his house.

 “Dr. Cole admits and takes full responsibility for the mistakes he made in the political process.
-He entered the political process to serve his community,” Bill Espy, a lawyer representing Cole, said in a statement.
+He entered the process to serve his community. he has lived a life of service including serving for 22 years in the Army with tours in Iraq, Afghanistan, and Egypt,” Bill Espy, a lawyer representing Cole, said in a statement on Cole’s behalf.

 According to the plea agreement, Cole will serve 60 days in the Madison County Jail and the remainder of a three-year sentence on unsupervised probation.